Is Remote Working Going to Become the New Normal?

 Remote working, when it’s set up properly, can give a renewed boost of cohesion and innovation to businesses in a host of different industries.
 For the businesses who choose to invest time and resources into this way of working, the benefits can be far-reaching.
 While it’s too early to know if remote working will become a permanent fixture in our lives, the potential for businesses in the future is huge.

-The advantages for employers
+The advantages of remote working for employers

 In today’s digital climate, it’s never been easier to organise a remote team, with tools like Trello, Slack and Asana at your disposal.
 With these types of systems in place, employers can still communicate effectively with employees and innovate without everyone needing to be in the same physical location.
 One of the major benefits that employers find when they allow workers to carry out their jobs remotely is an increase in productivity – the lack of a frustrating commute coupled with being in an environment they can relax in is often conducive to greater productivity.